angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 As the scenario stands, the first thing to try would be to consider whether to use the Duress or not.
-If we think they do not have any interaction, or only a single piece of basic interaction, we could consider casting {{Dark Ritual}}
-into Doomsday and build something simple like:
+If we think they do not have any interaction, or only a single piece of basic interaction, we could consider casting :card[Dark Ritual] into Doomsday and build something simple like:

 <row variant="pile">{{!IU}} {{!LP}} {{!EoA}} {{!LP}} {{!TO}}</row>